-Doors you can find, which parents and passers by can easily see.
+Doors you can find, which parents and passers-by can easily see.

 Comfortable sidewalks, so kids don’t have to walk in the street or trot across lawns between houses.

-Buildings fairly close to the sidewalk, which puts more eyes on the street, and makes for a more welcoming experience.
+Buildings are fairly close to the sidewalk, which puts more eyes on the street, and makes for a more welcoming experience.
 Also, again, less walking for more candy.

 Houses with front porches or stoops that serve as stages for showing off Halloween costumes.

-Well connected streets, so there’s less backtracking, and less likelihood of getting lost.
+Well-connected streets, so there’s less backtracking and less likelihood of getting lost.